-Status Definition # of Recommendations ClosedAcceptable Action and ClosedExceeds Recommended Action Action met and/or exceeded the objectives the Board envisioned 365 (88%) ClosedUnacceptable Action/No Response Received Recommendation not implemented, and Board concludes recipient will not consider its position 12 (3%) ClosedNo Longer Applicable Recommendation no longer applicable 30 (7%) Closed Reconsidered/Superseded Recommendation withdrawn and replaced with new, more appropriate recommendation 6 (1%) Total Closed 413
+STATUS DEFINITION # OF RECOMMENDATIONS Closed-Acceptable Action and Closed-Exceeds Recommended Action Action met and/or exceeded the objectives the Board envisioned 365 (88%) Closed-Unacceptable Action/No Response Received Recommendation not implemented, and Board concludes recipient will not consider its position 12 (3%) Closed-No Longer Applicable Recommendation no longer applicable 30 (7%) Closed-Reconsidered/Superseded Recommendation withdrawn and replaced with new, more appropriate recommendation 6 (1%) Total Closed 413

-Table 4: CSB recommendations closed through FY 2011
+CSB recommendations closed through FY 2011

-The CSB issues a variety of recommendations to a number of different stakeholders, from federal agencies to single industrial facilities.
-To make the greatest impact, the CSB aims to issue recommendations with the potential to produce widespread and lasting safety improvements.
-To this end, the CSB has issued a number of recommendations to federal agencies with broad regulatory authority, such as OSHA and the EPA.
-Some CSB recommendations call for the issuance of new, or substantive changes to existing, regulations, such as the OSHA Process Safety Management Standard (PSM, 1910.119) or the EPA's Risk Management Program Standard (40 CFR 68.)
+Standard (40 CFR 68.)
 Since rulemaking is a lengthy process, however, the CSB also issues regulatory enforcement recommendations for more immediate impact.
-Following the CSB's BP Texas City investigation and the "Combustible Dust Study," for example, OSHA accepted the CSB's recommendations to implement NEPs, which have promoted safer workplaces through the discovery and elimination of serious hazards.
+Following the CSB's BP Texas City investigation and the Combustible Dust Study, for example, OSHA accepted the CSB's recommendations to implement NEPs, which have promoted safer workplaces through the discovery and elimination of serious hazards.

 The CSB also promotes needed safety improvements by issuing recommendations to industry trade associations and professional and other organizations that develop voluntary consensus standards and/or best practice guidance documents.
 Following the natural gas explosion at the ConAgra Slim Jim facility in Garner, NC, for example, the CSB issued urgent recommendations to the NFPA and the American Gas Association (AGA) calling for strict gas line purging requirements in the National Fuel Gas Code (NFGC).
-The permanent changes to the NFGC made pursuant to the CSB's recommendation made the standards and codes that govern purging of gas lines far safer than they were in the past.
+The permanent changes to the NFGC made pursuant to the CSB's recommendation strengthened the standards and codes that govern purging of gas lines.